robfallows/robfallows.github.io/_posts/2015-12-17-writing-an-oauth-2-handler.markdown

 title: Writing a Meteor OAuth 2 Handler
 layout: post
 ---
-So, I was encouraged to write some content (a couple of paragraphs) about putting together an OAuth handler for Meteor.
-Now, Meteor provides a number of ready-to-use handlers for some of the "big names", but there's no real help if you want to use your own service, or some other 3rd party provider.
+Meteor provides a number of ready-to-use OAuth handlers for some of the "big names", but there's no real help if you want to use your own service, or some other 3rd party provider.

-Sadly, I blew the two paragraph target, but I hope this all proves useful to someone!
+I was encouraged to write a couple of paragraphs about putting together some guidance to help people roll their own handlers.
+Sadly, I blew the two paragraph target, but I hope the following proves useful to someone!

 ## What is OAuth?